 Photo from LWV.org Moral Monday, Raleigh, June 17, 2013

 Hopefully Demetria’s photo & bio aren’t lost in cyberspace.

 Kim L. McMasters, DC

-Photo is during the Moral Monday demonstration 5/19/14, when the Legislature sought to silence protesters.
+Photo was taken during the Moral Monday demonstration on May 19, 2014, when the N.C.
+Legislature sought to silence protesters.

-“I am a social worker, grandmother, and a veteran organizer in the movements for social change, including worker justice, union rights, health care for all, and public education advocacy.”
+Miriam is a social worker, grandmother, and a veteran organizer in the movements for social change, including worker justice, union rights, health care for all, and public education advocacy.

 Miriam’s views and tattoo(!) were featured in an AP story about the Moral Day of Action held at state capitals 9/12/16.
 Publications included Washington Post, Redding Record Searchlight, Virginian-Pilot, Daily Progress (Charlottesville), KCTV (Kansas City) and WBTV (Charlotte).